thomasxm/BOAZ_beta/README.md

 ### Detection Point for Blue Team

-- Verify the initial `lpStartAddress` is equal to the `Rdx` value at the beginning of the `CreateThread` function and at the end of `BaseThreadInitThunk`.
+- Verify the initial `lpStartAddress` at the beginning of the `CreateThread` function is equal to the `Rdx` value at the end of `BaseThreadInitThunk`.

 ---